Active Brownian particle under stochastic position and orientation resetting in a harmonic trap: Conclusions

 \section{Conclusions}

-In this work, we computed the exact analytical moments of a two-dimensional Active Brownian Particle (ABP) subject to complete stochastic resetting (both position and orientation) in a harmonic trap.
-These analytical results were validated against numerical simulations, demonstrating excellent agreement, and the nonequilibrium steady-state behavior was thoroughly analyzed.
+In this work, we computed the exact analytical moments of a two dimensional Active Brownian Particle (ABP) subject to complete stochastic resetting (both position and orientation) in a harmonic trap.
+These analytical results were validated against numerical simulations, demonstrating excellent agreement, and the nonequilibrium steady state behavior was thoroughly analyzed.

 In the steady state, the orientation autocorrelation decays to a non-zero value in the presence of resetting, increasing with the resetting rate and approaching unity as the resetting rate becomes large.
 The steady state mean displacement exhibits non-monotonic behavior with resetting rate, initially increasing from zero as the resetting rate rises, peaking, and then returning to near-zero at very high resetting rates.
 We showed that ballistic dynamics emerge in the mean squared displacement (MSD) at intermediate times with increasing activity, though these are suppressed when resetting dominates.
 Additionally, the MSD reveals that the fluctuation-dissipation relation (FDR) holds in the absence of both activity and resetting, but breaks down, yielding a non-zero excess diffusion coefficient, when either is present.